 This excess thermal energy made available during the separation of the two electrons is compounded by the energy of the electron pair re-coupling together back into a covalent bond shortly after the impulse magnetic field disappears, meaning the electronic gas inside the matrix will substantially heat up thus causing an increased pressure of the electronic gas within the metal which results into a net negative voltage measurable within the irradiated conductor.

 Testing the theory with a test circuit

-Spark gap could be in vacuum or air with the first being the preferred method.
+Spark gap could be in vacuum or air.

 The spark gap is powered by an HV coil intermittently powered by condenser C81/switch S80 causing only one controlled spark at the time across the gap.

 The collector is a straight plate type.
 It can be an hex bolt of preferably low density metallic materials (ie aluminum) to allow for spark gap distance regulation.
 It temporarily charges at high positive voltages thus drawing electrons from the emitter needle.

 The spark gap also features a thick metallic shield, this is to protect operators and personnel from harmful X-Ray radiation generated by the spark gap operations.

 The emitter is a simple needle tip connected to the ground.
 The tip can be warmed up through a candle or nearby resistor like in Edwin Gray emitter patent to enhance thermionic effect and emission of electrons.
 Alternatively a resistor could be used to minimize emission for testing purposes.